rubyworks/indexer/spec/v0/validator/01_introduction.md

 file.
 It is used internally to validate the a `.ruby` file as it is loaded into the Specification class.

-NOTE: This set of tests includes the `DotRuby::V0` module into the testing namespace to simplify testing to revision 0 of DotRuby.
+NOTE: This set of tests includes the `Indexer::V0` module into the testing namespace to simplify testing to revision 0 of Indexer.